St. Patrick’s Day events Chicago.

 It’s that time of year again for green rivers and green beer.
 Day drinking and morning drinking.
 Here are the main St. Patrick’s Day events in Chicago:

-Saturday, March 11, 2017 noon Columbus Avenue starting at Balbo north to Monroe.
+Saturday, March 17, 2018 noon.
+Licks off at Columbus Drive at Balbo north to Monroe.
 March with 42nd Ward Alderman Brendan Reilly or the Irish American Heritage Center.
 More info here.
-The Parade will be broadcast live this year by ABC-Channel 7.
+The Parade will be broadcast live on ABC-Channel 7.

 Transportation from Metra Stations to Chicago River or Parade:

-Chicago Water Taxi will be running on Saturday March 11th for the St. Patrick’s Day Celebration and River Dyeing festival in downtown Chicago.
+Chicago Water Taxi info TBA will be running on Saturday March 17 for the St. Patrick’s Day Celebration and River Dyeing festival in downtown Chicago.

 Water Taxis will begin departing Ogilvie/Union (West Loop) at 8:00am heading towards Michigan Avenue for the river dyeing which will take place at 9:00am.
 ST PATS SCHEDULE HERE